mdiannna/NotesApp/README.md

 # Notes App

-Notes App is a FastAPI and mongodb website for taking notes.
+Notes App is a FastAPI + MongoDB + Bootstrap website for taking notes.

 *(Work in progress)*